sapegin/sapegin.me/src/content/blog/react-testing-5-playwright.md

 **Playwright** has many benefits over other end-to-end test runners:

+- The best experience of writing and debugging tests.
+- Ability to inspect the page at any moment during the test run using the browser developer tools.
 - All commands wait for the DOM to change when necessary, which simplifies testing async behavior.
 - Tests better resemble real user behavior.
 For example, Playwright checks that a button is visible, isn’t disabled, and isn’t hidden behind another element before clicking it.
 - Supports Chromium, WebKit, Firefox, as well as Google Chrome for Android and Mobile Safari.